medusa-project/simple-queue-server/README.md

      blank or any entries are blank they simply get the defaults.
 Note that Bunny expects this hash to have symbols for keys, so reflect that in the YAML.

+* log - note that for an optional log message to be generated the level must be high enough *and* the appropriate flag must be turned on.
+    - level - optional, default :info.
+The base logging level
+    - show_requests - optional, default false.
+Whether to record incoming messages in the log.
+    - show_responses - optional, default false.
+Whether to record outgoing messages in the log.

 A simple config file might look like:

     server: